James Hardie Industries plc (JHX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-1, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against James Hardie Industries plc ("James Hardie" or the "Company") (NYSE: JHX).
+LOS ANGELES, Dec.
+5, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against James Hardie Industries plc ("James Hardie" or the "Company") (NYSE: JHX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN JAMES HARDIE INDUSTRIES PLC (JHX), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE DECEMBER 23, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?